About Distance Learning

 Consider your learning style.
 Do you prefer learning by listening, looking, reading or doing?
 Is classroom discussion important to you?
 Do you need constant reassurance and instant feedback?

-There are many delivery modes available for distance learning -- Web-based, satellite, compressed video, TV, print, and more.
+There are many delivery modes available for distance learning -- Web-based, TV, print, and more.
 You can find the right match for your individual learning style in a distance learning course, but it may require some research.

 Are your academics skills strong enough?